 - How to follow up with leads after an open house

 It’s not too late to advertise your open house!
 Click here to check out a selection of open house flyer templates from ProspectsPLUS!.
 You can even get next day printing and shipping, to make sure they arrive on time to promote your next open house.

 Open House Sign in Sheet: 3 Templates

-An open house sign in sheet typically asks for a visitor’s name, email address and phone number.
-Depending on how you reach out to prospects, however, you may ask for a physical mailing address, or a few additional questions about their real estate leads.
+An open house sign in sheet typically asks for a visitor’s name, email address, and phone number.
+Depending on how you reach out to prospects, however, you may ask for a physical mailing address, or a few additional questions about their real estate needs.